 Additionally, community fridges are an incredible solution for stores that throw away unsold food.
 Freegans and dumpster divers constantly find unexpired, unopened food in the dumpsters behind grocery stores and pharmacies.
 According to Vox, Trader Joe’s donates between 1,000 and 5,000 pounds of food to grassroots organization Buddy System MIA, which manages friendly fridges all over Miami-Dade County.

-Unfortunately, it is still the norm for stores to trash extra food, but as community fridges continue to grow, hopefully more stores will use this resource to divert food from landfills and feed their communities.
+Unfortunately, it is still the norm for stores to trash extra food, but as the worldwide network of community fridges continue to grow, hopefully more stores will use this resource to divert food from landfills and feed their communities.

 How to find a community fridge near you:

 Ever since the coronavirus pandemic began, food insecurity has been an even worse issue than it was before.
-This inspired a number of New Yorkers to start community fridges in New York City over the past two years.
+This inspired a number of New Yorkers to start community fridges in New York City.
 There are now an estimated 120 community fridges in NYC, for which you can get the details on the website NYC Fridge.

 You can also just google the name of your town along with the phrase community fridge to see what comes up.
 And if there isn’t one in your area, Freedge’s website has a guide and plenty of resources to help you start a community fridge in your neighborhood.

 This article, originally published on Feb.
 2, 2022, has been updated.